hashicorp/terraform-provider-azurerm/website/docs/r/stream_analytics_stream_input_eventhub_v2.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name of the Stream Input EventHub.
+* `name` - (Required) The name of the Stream Input EventHub V2.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the Resource Group where the Stream Analytics Job exists.
-Changing this forces a new resource to be created.

-* `stream_analytics_job_name` - (Required) The name of the Stream Analytics Job.
+* `stream_analytics_job_id` - (Required) The name of the Stream Analytics Job.
 Changing this forces a new resource to be created.

 * `eventhub_name` - (Required) The name of the Event Hub.